ethanokamura/perfectline/src/content/linked-list/intro.md

 ![](/imgs/cpp/linked_list.svg)

 Class `LinkedList` is an archetypal doubly linked list.
 Where `Node` structures and internal list details are kept private.
-Also note that all member functions are defined inside the class declaration.
+Also, note that all member functions are defined inside the class declaration.
 (No separate .h and .cpp/.cc files.)
 Template classes are usually defined this way.
 For this class, the param `T` is the type of the list elements.
-You can thing of it as a dynamic or generic way to hold data!
+You can think of it as a dynamic or generic way to hold data!

 ```cpp
 tempalte<typename T>